Sorting: Common algorithms

-Physical sorting processes
+Physical

-Various sorting tasks are essential in industrial processes.
+Various sorting tasks are essential in industrial processes, such as mineral processing.
 For example, during the extraction of gold from ore, a device called a shaker table uses gravity, vibration, and flow to separate gold from lighter materials in the ore (sorting by size and weight).
 Sorting is also a naturally occurring process that results in the concentration of ore or sediment.
 Sorting results from the application of some criterion or differential stressors to a mass to separate it into its components based on some variable quality.
 Materials that are different, but only slightly so, such as the isotopes of uranium, are very difficult to separate.

 Optical sorting is an automated process of sorting solid products using cameras and/or lasers and has widespread use in the food industry.
 Sensor-based sorting is used in mineral processing.